-AREA General Criteria Detailed Criteria 1 Conservation Status of living 1 and management marine resources • Status of major fish stocks under the purview of the RFMO in relation to maximum sustainable yield or other relevant biological standards. ana managemeni marme resources • Trends in the status of those stocks.
-Status of species that belong to the same ecosystems as, or are associated with • or dependent upon, the major target stocks (hereinafter "non-target species"). • Trends in the status of those species.
-Data collection and • Extent to which the RFMO has agreed formats, specifications and timeframes sharing ľ for data submission, taking into account UNFSA Annex I. Situring • Extent to which RFMO members and cooperating non-members, individually or through the RFMO, collect and share complete and accurate fisheries data concerning target stocks and non-target species and other relevant data in a timely manner. • Extent to which fishing data and fishing vessel data are gathered by the RFMO and shared among members and other RFMOs. • Extent to which the RFMO is addressing any gaps in the collection and sharing of data as required.
-Quality and • Extent to which the RFMO receives and/or produces the best scientific advice provision of relevant to the fish stocks and other living marine resources under its purview, scientific advice as well as to the effects of fishing on the marine environment.
-Adoption of • Extent to which the RFMO has adopted conservation and management conservation and measures for both target stocks and non-target species that ensures the long- management term sustainability of such stocks and species and are based on the best measures scientific evidence available. • Extent to which the RFMO has applied the precautionary approach as set forth in UNFSA Article 6 and the Code of Conduct for Responsible Fisheries Article 7.5, including the application of precautionary reference points. • Extent to which the RFMO has adopted and is implementing effective rebuilding plans for depleted or overfished stocks. • Extent to which the RFMO has moved toward the adoption of conservation and management measures for previously unregulated fisheries, including new and exploratory fisheries. • Extent to which the RFMO has taken due account of the need to conserve marine biological diversity and minimize harmful impacts of fisheries on living marine resources and marine ecosystems. • Extent to which the RFMO has adopted measures to minimize pollution, waste, discards, catch by lost or abandoned gear, catch of non-target species, both fish and non-fish species, and impacts on associated or dependent species, in particular endangered species, through measures including, to the extent practicable, the development and use of selective, environmentally safe and Capacity • cost-effective fishing gear and techniques. management Extent to which the RFMO has identified fishing capacity levels commensurate with long-term sustainability and optimum utilization of relevant fisheries. managomont • Extent to which the RFMO has taken actions to prevent or eliminate excess fishing capacity and effort.
-Compatibility of • Extent to which measures have been adopted as reflected in UNFSA Article 7. management Extent to which incustres have been adopted as followed in ON 5/1 Attack 1. measures Fishing allocations • Extent to which the RFMO agrees on the allocation of allowable catch or levels and opportunities of fishing effort, including taking into account requests for participation from new members or participants as reflected in UNFSA Article 11.
+AREA General Criteria Detailed Criteria 1 Conservation and management Status of living marine resources Data collection and Status of major fish stocks under the purview of the RFMO in relation to maximum sustainable yield or other relevant biological standards.
+Trends in the status of those stocks.
+Status of species that belong to the same ecosystems as, or are associated with or dependent upon, the major target stocks (hereinafter "non-target species").
+Trends in the status of those species.
+Extent to which the RFMO has agreed formats, specifications and timeframes sharing for data submission, taking into account UNFSA Annex I. Extent to which RFMO members and cooperating non-members, individually or through the RFMO, collect and share complete and accurate fisheries data concerning target stocks and non-target species and other relevant data in a timely manner.
+Extent to which fishing data and fishing vessel data are gathered by the RFMO and shared among members and other RFMOs.
+Extent to which the RFMO is addressing any gaps in the collection and sharing of data as required.
+Quality and provision of scientific advice Adoption of conservation and management measures Extent to which the RFMO receives and/or produces the best scientific advice relevant to the fish stocks and other living marine resources under its purview, as well as to the effects of fishing on the marine environment.
+Extent to which the RFMO has adopted conservation and management measures for both target stocks and non-target species that ensures the long-term sustainability of such stocks and species and are based on the best scientific evidence available.
+Extent to which the RFMO has applied the precautionary approach as set forth in UNFSA Article 6 and the Code of Conduct for Responsible Fisheries Article 7.5, including the application of precautionary reference points.
+Extent to which the RFMO has adopted and is implementing effective rebuilding plans for depleted or overfished stocks.
+Extent to which the RFMO has taken due account of the need to conserve marine biological diversity and minimize harmful impacts of fisheries on living marine resources and marine ecosystems.
+Extent to which the RFMO has adopted measures to minimize pollution, waste, discards, catch by lost or abandoned gear, catch of non-target species, both fish and non-fish species, through measures including, to the extent practicable, the development and use of selective, environmentally safe and cost-effective fishing gear and techniques.
+Capacity management Compatibility of management measures Extent to which the RFMO has identified fishing capacity levels commensurate with long-term sustainability and optimum utilization of relevant fisheries.
+Extent to which the RFMO has taken actions to prevent or eliminate excess fishing capacity and effort.
+Extent to which measures have been adopted as reflected in UNFSA Article 7.
+Fishing allocations and opportunities • Extent to which the RFMO agrees on the allocation of allowable catch or levels of fishing effort, including taking into account requests for participation from new members or participants as reflected in UNFSA Article 11.